GluuFederation/docs-ce-prod/docs/source/reference/JSON-oxauth-prop.md

-legacyDynamicRegistrationScopeParam                | Choose whether to allow legacy dynamic registration JSON array parameters openidScopeBackwardCompatability                   | Set to false to only allow token endpoint request for openid scope with grant type equals to authorization_code, restrict access to userinfo to scope openid and only return id_token if scope contains openid skipAuthorizationForOpenIdScopeAndPairwiseId       | Choose whether to skip authorization if a client has an OpenId scope and a pairwise ID httpLoggingEnabled                                 | Enable/disable request/response logging filter httpLoggingExcludePaths                            | This list details the base URIs for which the request/response logging filter will not record activity externalLoggerConfiguration                        | The path to the external log4j2 logging configuration disableU2fEndpoint                                 | Choose whether to disable U2F endpoints disableJdkLogger                                   | Choose whether to disable JDK loggers
+legacyDynamicRegistrationScopeParam                | Choose whether to allow legacy dynamic registration JSON array parameters openidScopeBackwardCompatability                   | Set to false to only allow token endpoint request for openid scope with grant type equals to authorization_code, restrict access to userinfo to scope openid and only return id_token if scope contains openid skipAuthorizationForOpenIdScopeAndPairwiseId       | Choose whether to skip authorization if a client has an OpenId scope and a pairwise ID allowPostLogoutRedirectWithoutValidation           | Allows post-logout redirect without validation for the End Session endpoint httpLoggingEnabled                                 | Enable/disable request/response logging filter httpLoggingExcludePaths                            | This list details the base URIs for which the request/response logging filter will not record activity externalLoggerConfiguration                        | The path to the external log4j2 logging configuration disableU2fEndpoint                                 | Choose whether to disable U2F endpoints disableJdkLogger                                   | Choose whether to disable JDK loggers errorHandlingMethod                                | A list of possible error handling methods

 ### Brute Force Protection